a-virginian/a-virginian.github.io/journal/entries/math.md

 # Dividing

 First, check if the index is the same.
-If so, start by simplifying the coefficent, then the radicands, then you need to multiply both the denominator and the numerator by the bottom radicand. finally you simplify.
+If so, start by simplifying the coefficent, then the radicands, then you need to multiply both the denominator and the numerator by the bottom radicand.
+Finally, you simplify.